Skip to main content.

 Pre-Moderation Coursework

-Students hoping to moderate into fiction or nonfiction must take the following classes:
+Students hoping to moderate into fiction or nonfiction must take the following:

 • Literature 201, Narrative/Poetics/Representation

-• another course in the Division of Languages and Literature
+• Two additional courses in the Division of Languages and Literature

-Students hoping to moderate into poetry must take the following classes:
+Students hoping to moderate into poetry must take the following:

 • Literature 201, Narrative/Poetics/Representation

-• a course in the analysis of poetry at the 200–300 level
+• A Written Arts course in any discipline at the 200–300 level

-• another course in the Division of Languages and Literature
+• Two additional courses in the Division of Languages and Literature

 Students who have moderated into fiction and nonfiction are strongly encouraged to take an upper-level writing seminar prior to the start of their Senior Project.
 Students who have successfully moderated into poetry are encouraged to take an upper-level course in the writing or analysis of poetry.